Dumblevor/hackertrees_front/README.md

 ![sprint-2-bakcklog](./readme-assets/Spint-2-backlog.png)

 #### Roadmap
+There were some ambitious tickets in there for a few reasons:
+1. We got excited we can build them, maybe.
+2. It gave us a perspective of how much more we could do.
+3. And it was motivating us to get done more now.

 ![sprint-2-roadmap](./readme-assets/Spint-2-roadmap.png)

 In total I completed 12 of 28 issues ~ 43% + initial teachnical, Git and Jira setups.